heristop/heristop.github.io/README.md

 `GARDEN_BALANCE_REPORT=/tmp/garden-balance.json` to save per-game results and round statistics.
 An opening check also tries reward orders and frog detours on the published board.
 These checks sample difficulty and catch regressions; they do not prove every board winnable.

+See [gardener AI and tuning](docs/gardener-ai.md) for the decision rules, measured balance, and the `pnpm tune:garden` / `pnpm evaluate:garden` commands.
+Training never runs in the browser.

 With a production preview running, use `pnpm benchmark:garden` to measure the opening turn and 24 walking steps on desktop and mobile emulation.
 Pass `--url=http://localhost:4327/path-of-stones/`